Looking for the ultimate chest day workout to build size, strength, and a complete chest? You're in the right place.

 This is the equipment you will need for this program.
 And don't worry, you don't need any crazy contraptions.
 Every piece of equipment is a basic piece that every decent gym has.

-- Incline Bench & Flat Bench: The first couple of pieces of equipment are actually benches.
-You need a flat and incline bench OR an adjustable one.
-I prefer an adjustable one, as you can alter the angle here and there for some slight variation, but either will do.
+- Incline Bench & Flat Bench: The first couple pieces of equipment are benches.
+You need a flat and incline bench or an adjustable one.
+I prefer an adjustable bench since you can change the angle for slight variation, but either will do.

-- Barbells: Barbells are for the bench press.
+- Barbells: Barbells are used for the incline bench press.
 In addition, while not included in this main workout, you can use a barbell for landmine presses.

-- Dumbbells: Dumbbells are my preferred implement when training in moderate-high rep ranges.
-This is because the single dumbbell requires more stabilization and muscle activation.
+- Dumbbells: Dumbbells are my preferred implement when training in moderate-to-high rep ranges.
+The single dumbbell requires more stabilization and muscle activation.
 You'll use these for your dumbbell bench press and dumbbell pullover.
 Try our full Dumbbell Chest Workout if you only have access this equipment.

 - Cable Crossover Machine: Ahh, my favorite.
 The cable crossover allows you to perform many exercises, but you'll primarily use it for the cable fly.
-I prefer it over dumbbells as it allows for a smooth, consistent resistance.
+I prefer it over dumbbell flys because it allows for a smooth, consistent resistance.

 6 Best Chest Exercises For Your Chest Routine